williammc/slick/Readme.md

 # Dependencies (included in this repository)
 - [Eigen-3.2+](www.eigen.tuxfamily.org) (included in ~/root/external): for matrix operation
 - [gtest-1.7.0](code.google.com/p/googletest) (include in ~/root/external): for testing

+# Todo
+- add more unittests (e.x.: for geometry, scene)
+- modernize code (using clang-mondernize)